Alba Bautista: 2025

 Bautista began her season at the Grand Prix in Marbella.
 However, at the competition, she re-injured her foot taking off for a jump.
 She withdrew from the rest of the competition.
 She said she was taking six weeks to recover and hoped to be able to compete at the European Championships in June.
 At that competition she competed only with ball and took 13th place in qualifications.
 In July, she won another Spanish National all-around title in front of Daniela Picó and Lucía González.
 In July, she returned to international stage, competing at World Challenge Cup Cluj-Napoca.
 She took 39th place in all-around due to mistakes in three out of four routines.
 She was 10th with hoop, her best score of the event, and missed qualifying for the apparatus final by 0.05 points.
 In August, she was selected to represent Spain alongside Lucía González at the 2025 World Championships in Rio de Janeiro, Brazil.
+Together with the senior group, they took 8th place in the team competition.
+She ended 20th place in the all-around qualifications.

+2026

+In 2026, Bautista started the season competing at the Marbella Grand Prix in March.
+She took 8th place in the all-around.
+She was 6th in hoop and 8th in the ball final.
+Later in March, she took 22nd place in the all-around at the Sofia World Cup.
+In April, she competed at the Baku World Cup and ended in 24th place in the all-around.
+On 15-17 May, she competed at the Portimão World Challenge Cup and won the bronze medal in the clubs final behind Vera Tugolukova.

+Later in May, she represented Spain at the 2026 European Championships in Varna, and she finished in 13th place in the all-around final.
+She took 4th place in the team competition alongside Daniela Pico and the senior group.
+She qualified to two apparatus finals; she placed 6th with hoop and 7th with clubs.
+In June, she won the silver medal in the all-around at the 2026 Spanish national championships behind Daniela Picó.
+In July, she took 27th place in the all-around at the Milan World Cup.
+In August, she was selected to represent Spain at the 2026 World Championships in Frankfurt, Germany, alongside Daniela Picó and the senior group.
+She finished in 37th place in all-around qualifications.
+Afterwards, she was again selected to represent Spain with Picó at the 2026 Mediterranean Games in Taranto, Italy, where she placed 7th in the all-around final.